-- Eclipses happen only once every 216 years in the Berserk universe, and they mark the birth of a new member of the Godhand.
+- Every 216 years in the Berserk universe, an eclipse marks the birth of a new member of the Godhand.
 When it happens in the series, it marks the end of the Golden Age arc of the manga (and the end of the anime) and is the point where things turn from grim and gritty medievalesque Low Fantasy to straight up demonic horror, as Griffith, one of the three principal characters, goes bad in a big way and sacrifices the Band of the Hawk to become the fifth member of the Godhand.
 Everything goes straight to hell for Guts and his True Companions as a direct result of Griffith's actions.

 - In Saint Seiya, the God of the Underworld, Hades, aligns all the celestial bodies in the Solar System in order to bring about the Final Eclipse, which will result in The Night That Never Ends.